 Moisture is most building materials’ worst enemy, especially wood.
 Damp crawl spaces can mean serious structural damage.
 Uncontrolled dampness will lead to wood rot, decay and, ultimately, compromised structural integrity of your home.
 Wood rot is likely when the moisture content in the air is at least 28%, and it happens when liquid water touches the wood (ie: condensation).
 If the wood in your crawl space becomes damaged, there’s a possibility that the wood will no longer be able to hold the weight of your home.
 A dehumidifier in your crawl space will minimize opportunity for moisture damage and protect your home.

 Insect, critters and other creepy crawlies LOVE dampness.
 A major pest infestation will do serious damage to your home.
-A dehumidifier will aid crawl space moisture control and create a less hospitable environment for pests.
+A crawl space dehumidifier will aid in moisture control and create a less hospitable environment for pests.